3 Key strengths and areas to improve: Ace your next interview

 Putting your areas of improvement into action

-Understanding your weaknesses is only half the battle in career development goals.
+Understanding your weaknesses (which we prefer to call blind spots) is only half the battle in career development goals.
 The true power lies in transforming that knowledge into actionable steps for career growth.

 Here's how to translate your areas for improvement into a roadmap for success: